lambda-dom/trisagion/docs/readme.md

         -> ParseError s e
 ```

 The reader can read up on existentials, but the one-line summary is that we can use _any_ `(Typeable d, Eq d, Show d) => ParseError s d` as a backtrace of an error but getting it back the only thing we know about it is that it is a `Maybe (ParseError s d)` with `d` satisfying the constraints `(Typeable d, Eq d, Show d)`.
-We are trading flexibility in error handling for less operations to handle backtraces, since we cannot pin down their type.
+We are trading more flexibility in error handling for less flexibility in handling backtraces, since we cannot pin down their type.
 Is the trade-off worth it?
 I guess we will find out.

 note(s):